nathangtg/jangular-cli/paper.md

 # Summary

 Modern enterprise applications increasingly demand seamless integration between robust backend technologies like Java (Spring Boot) and dynamic frontend frameworks like Angular.
 However, this combination often results in fragmented workflows, steep learning curves, and increased development overhead—particularly for indie or solo developers aiming to build scalable, enterprise-grade solutions.
 This paper introduces Jangular, a conceptual framework designed to unify Java and Angular development through standardized architecture, developer-friendly tooling, and streamlined project scaffolding.
-Inspired by the cohesive philosophies of frameworks like Laravel and modern monorepo practices, Jangular aims to improve productivity, maintainability, and developer experience.
-The framework proposes integrated support for Dockerized environments, authentication, CLI scaffolding, and modular architecture, making it easier for developers to build full-stack applications that are production-ready from day one.
+Inspired by the cohesive philosophies of frameworks like Laravel [@laravel_artisan; @laravel_blade; @thompson2024laravel] and modern monorepo practices [@angularminds2023guide; @hauck_monorepo], Jangular aims to improve productivity, maintainability, and developer experience.
+The framework proposes integrated support for Dockerized environments [@squillace2018container; @kodama2024kubernetes], authentication, CLI scaffolding, and modular architecture, making it easier for developers to build full-stack applications that are production-ready from day one.

 # Statement of Need

 Enterprise web application development often involves using Java-based frameworks (particularly Spring Boot) for backend services and Angular for frontend interfaces.
-While both technologies are robust and feature-rich individually, their integration presents numerous challenges that impact developer productivity and application maintainability.
+While both technologies are robust and feature-rich individually, their integration presents numerous challenges that impact developer productivity and application maintainability [@javanexus_pitfalls].

 Current approaches to integrating Java and Angular typically require developers to: